Chandelier Solar Light | Hanging Solar Light

 This is not the first chandelier I’ve taken apart.
 I’m getting much better at it.
 The most important thing to remember is how it comes apart so you can put it back together.
 I unscrewed the pieces and started snipping wires and pulling them out.

-After getting all the wires out, I removed one of the bobeches to see if my solar light would fit on the arm.
+After removing all the wires, I removed one of the bobeches to see if my solar light would fit on the arm.
 It did!
 Perfectly!
-NOTE: see the big brass piece to the right?
+NOTE: See the big brass piece to the right.
 I decided to leave it off.

-TIP: the threads of the arm are a funny size, so I always re-use the original nuts that old the candle tubes.
-The one on the right is original, the one on the left is after I bent it back and forth several times until it snapped off.
+TIP: The threads of the arm are a funny size, so I always reuse the original nuts that came with the candle tubes.
+The one on the right is original, and the one on the left is after I bent it back and forth several times until it snapped off.
 Voila!
 I have the perfect nut to hold my original bobeche on the threaded arm.

 For this repurposed chandelier, I used Krylon Dual Paint+Primer in Oil Rubbed Bronze on all of the pieces.
 I did a little sanding on the bobeches because they were gross.